zio/zio-quill/docs/code-generation.md

 The `ComposeableTraitsJdbcCodegen` enables more customized code generation.
-It allows you to determine the tables to generate entity classes for, their naming stragety, the types for columns in Scala, and generates the necessary `querySchema` object in order to map the fields.
+It allows you to determine the tables to generate entity classes for, their naming strategy, the types for columns in Scala, and generates the necessary `querySchema` object in order to map the fields.
 Additionally, it generates a database-independent query schema trait which can be composed with a `Context` object of your choice.